gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 ## Migrate your device to an Azure IoT Central Template

 1. Open the Azure IoT Central Application you created.
+2. For the next steps, you may need to **wait a minute or two** for **Azure IoT Central** to be updated.
-2. Open the **Devices** tab.
-There should be a new device listed with a numeric name.
+3. Open the **Devices** tab.
+You may need to wait a minute or two, but eventually there will be a new device listed with a numeric name.
 This numeric name is the ID of your Azure Sphere Device.
 You can check this by running the  ```azsphere device show``` command from the *Azure Sphere Command Prompt*.
-3. Select this new device and click **Migrate**
+4. Select this new device and click **Migrate**
     ![](resources/iot-central-migrate-device.png)
-3. Migrate the Azure Sphere device to the **Azure Sphere** Template
+5. Migrate the Azure Sphere device to the **Azure Sphere** Template
     ![](resources/iot-central-migrate-select-template.png)

 ---